RedhawkSDR/redhawksdr.github.io/content/manual/appendices/shared-memory.md

 ## Cleaning Shared Memory With `redhawk-shmclean`

-The `redhawk-shmclean` tool, installed with REDHAWK, can remove orphaned heaps and other shared memory files.
+The `redhawk-shmclean` tool can remove orphaned heaps and other shared memory files.
 With no arguments, it scans the entire shared memory filesystem and removes all orphaned heaps.

 ```bash